dreamsome/onesuper.github.com/_posts/technium/2013-06-14-sign-extension.md

 The smallest positive numbers and the greatest negative numbers appear on the two sides of the representation, the shape of which is similar with the *-tan(x)* function.

-That's why we should pad consecutive 1 or 0 to the value, when casting it to a value with more bits. **Because** they are smaller/greater positive/negative numbers in the new reprsentation.
+That's why we should pad consecutive 1 or 0 to the value, when casting it to a value with more bits. **Because** the numbers represented by the current value are smaller/greater positive/negative numbers in the new reprsentation.

 It also explains why it's unsafe to cast a value backwards. **Because** in that case, we may lose the numbers in the middle.